Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 - Toy is thrown

-Another thing to think about when it comes to demand barking, is if the dog's needs are being met.
-If your dog is demanding attention out of boredom, it’s worthwhile to consider adding more enrichment and activities to his day.
-If his mental and physical exercise needs are being met, he’s more likely to be relaxed.
+Another thing to think about when it comes to demand barking, is whether your dog's needs are being met.
+If your dog is demanding attention out of boredom, it’s worthwhile to consider adding more enrichment and activities to his or her day.